MichOchieng/icsParser/README.md

 *   In illustrator goto the 'file' tab, select 'scripts' then 'other scritps' and select the adobe.jsx file.
 This will run the script and generate a version of the schedule below.

 ![output](public/scheduleSS.png)
+*   A PNG of the schedule will be saved in the scripts folder.

 ## Notes
 - The files to be parsed must be in the same directory as the python file otherwise they wont be found.